Winshipe/omm12_CallConfidence_workflow/README.md

 This module uses mmseqs2 to search for hits in the databases provided by the user.
 I use the Phrog and TnCentral+ISfinder databases.
-The databases for mmseqs need to be downloaded from their respective websites and formatted but this is relatively simple using mmseqs createdb command (mmseqs2 createdb source.fasta dbname; described more deeply in the mmseqs2 user manual).
+The databases for mmseqs need to be downloaded from their respective websites and formatted but this is relatively simple using mmseqs createdb command (`mmseqs2 createdb source.fasta dbname`; described more deeply in the mmseqs2 user manual).
 This module also uses prodigal to predict genes and then uses mmseqs2's clustering to group the genes by 90% ANI to identify close homologs.
 This will then output a tsv (Tab Separated Values) with columns for chromosome, start, stop and information about the "dangerous" region (ie is it a TE,